kolide/kolide-quickstart/README.md

 ## Usage

-### Start Kolide (and Dependencies)
+### Start Fleet (and Dependencies)
 ```bash
 git clone https://github.com/kolide/kolide-quickstart.git # or download and unzip https://github.com/kolide/kolide-quickstart/archive/master.zip
 cd kolide-quickstart
 ./demo.sh up
 ```

-On the first run, a self-signed TLS certificate will be generated to be used with your trial instance of Kolide.
+On the first run, a self-signed TLS certificate will be generated to be used with your demo instance of Fleet.
 Please enter a CN for this certificate that osquery hosts will be able to use to connect.
 If you already have a trusted TLS certificate, you can provide it in this step.
 ```
 ./demo.sh up /path/to/server.key /path/to/server.crt